Deadliest cities to drive in during Thanksgiving weekend

 |Time of day||Deaths||% of total deaths|

-How many of these deaths are alcohol-related?
-(2017)
+How many of these deaths were alcohol-related?

 |Time of day||Drunk-driving deaths||% of total deaths|